zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/create-sharedv4-pvcs.md

 title: Create sharedv4 PVCs
 weight: 3
 keywords: portworx, container, kubernetes, storage, k8s, pv, persistent disk, pvc
-description: Learn how to use portworx sharedv4 volumes (ReadWriteMany) in your Kubernetes cluster.
+description: Learn how to use Portworx sharedv4 volumes (ReadWriteMany) in your Kubernetes cluster.
 series: k8s-vol
 ---

-This document describes how to use portworx **sharedv4** (ReadWriteMany) volumes in your Kubernetes cluster.
+This document describes how to use Portworx **sharedv4** (ReadWriteMany) volumes in your Kubernetes cluster.

 #### Pre-requisites

-In order to use Portworx sharedv4 volumes, you need to pass the following environment variable to the Portworx daemon set.
+In order to use Portworx sharedv4 volumes, you need to pass the following environment variable to the Portworx DaemonSet.

 ```text
   env: